azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Understands API interfaces for REST APIs
+- Understands all the components of HTTP RESTful JSON APIs.
-- Understands different formats used in an API
+- Understands different formats used in an API.
-- Able to query and update data via an API
+- Able to query and update data via an API.

 ##### Examples

 - Familiarity with OpenAPI Spec <https://spec.openapis.org/oas/latest.html>
+- Understands appropriate HTTP methods and response codes, and when to use them.

 #### Senior